upbound/up/docs/configuration.md

 days by default, meaning that a user must login at least once in any 30 day period.
 Tokens are sensitive and should not be exposed in any setting.
-However, if a token is exposed, assuming it is still present for the given profile in the configuration file, it can be revoked by running `up cloud logout --profile
+However, if a token is exposed, assuming it is still present for the given profile in the configuration file, it can be revoked by running `up logout --profile
 <profile-name>`.
 If a token is exposed and it is no longer present in the
 profile and cannot be retrieved for any reason, the user account should reset its password on [Upbound Cloud] immediately.
 This can be accomplished today by